Now, listen to the audio version of this post.

 As long as those questions include “How awesome are the Karolyis?
 A lot?” and zero other questions.

 It’s an extraordinary addition to the canon, a valuable prequel to recent blockbuster The Ranch.
 All the big superhero franchises have prequels, and the Karolyis are no different.
 In this installment, we learn the history of how Bela, Martha, and Howard Stark joined forces to defeat Hydra.
 (Actually, that would have been a lot better.)

 Please note that, contrary to what you may have read, this piece is not called Karolyi.
 It’s called KAROLYI.
 It must be shouted.
 Like the screams that wake Kristie Phillips every full moon.
 I’m pretty sure that’s also Bela’s signature.
 KAROLYI.

 Why exactly are we starting with Bela and Martha taking a horse-drawn carriage ride through the snows of Transylvania while Martha is mummified in 198 layers and praying for the sweet release of death?

 Because you needed a new lock screen image and this is preposterous?
 (JUST WHY)

 No. Because this…is a love story.

 NOPE.
+LOVE STORY.
 This is the story of those two legendary star-crossed lovers, Bela and Martha, and how their love saved…scrunchies and capitalism?
 Or something?

 Because when I think romance, I think Bela Karolyi.